 A TRP is a special type of visa for those who are inadmissible to Canada but still have a valid and compelling reason to visit.

 An organ donation may potentially involve a life or death scenario or one where an individual’s health or quality of life may be severely affected.
-Because of this, a visa officer may determine that it’s appropriate to issue a TRP on humanitarian or compassionate grounds.
+Because of this, a visa officer may determine that it’s appropriate to issue a TRP on humanitarian or compassionate grounds to the organ donor.

-If you wish to bring your spouse, common-law partner or dependent children with you to Canada, they must also apply for a valid visa or permit that permits them to visit Canada.
+If you wish to bring your spouse, common-law partner or dependent children with you to Canada when coming as an organ donor, they must also apply for a valid visa or permit that permits them to visit Canada.

 You may wish to submit your applications together at the same time so they can be processed together instead of separately.

-You will likely have to provide biometrics if you are aged between 14 and 79, and this is your first time applying for a visa to visit Canada.
+An organ donor visa applicant will likely have to provide biometrics if they are aged between 14 and 79, and this is their first time applying for a visa to visit Canada.

 After submitting your application, you will typically receive a notification stating that you need to give biometrics.
 This will be done by making an appointment at a local visa application center.

 Your biometrics will then be taken in the form of fingerprints and a photograph of you.

 When applying for an intending organ donor visa, you must provide documents supporting your visa eligibility.
 They include: